aaaditiii/Website-Development-PM-Playbook/README.md

-Risk_Register.md	Identified risks, their impact, and how I planned to handle them Sprint_Backlog.md	Backlog of tasks organized by priority and sprint Communication_Plan.md	How I planned to keep stakeholders informed throughout the project Stakeholder_Analysis.md	A look at the key stakeholders and their roles/influence AI_Prompts_Used.md	A list of prompts I used to get help from AI tools Meeting_Minutes/	Notes and action items from weekly project meetings Dashboards/	Visual status updates or Excel-based reports (optional)
+Risk_Register.md	Identified risks, their impact, and how I planned to handle them Sprint_Backlog.md	Backlog of tasks organized by priority and sprint Communication_Plan.md	How I planned to keep stakeholders informed throughout the project AI_Prompts_Used.md	A list of prompts I used to get help from AI tools Meeting_Minutes	Notes and action items from weekly project meetings

 🤖 How I Used Gen AI
 I wanted to explore how Generative AI can support real project tasks.
 Here’s how I used it in this case study: